The Church of Jesus Christ of Latter-day Saints in Ivory Coast: The Gambia

 On February 23, 2022, Elder D. Todd Christofferson along with other Church leaders dedicated the Gambia for the Church's preaching.
 On June 10, 2022, the Banjul Branch was created.
 The branch at that time consisted of 26 members and two full-time missionaries from the Cote d'Ivoire Abidjan West Mission.
+On October 27, 2024 a second branch was created with more than 100 members in the country and the first branch was renamed.

 Temples

 Plans to build a temple of The Church of Jesus Christ of Latter-day Saints in Abidjan were announced in 2015.
 On Nov.
 8, 2018 Elder Neil L. Andersen of the Quorum of the 12 of The Church of Jesus Christ of Latter-day Saints presided at the ground breaking for the Abidjan Ivory Coast Temple.
 Andersen both spoke and gave the dedicatory prayer in French.
 During his remarks Anderson shared testimonies of the restored gospel from the Assard family.